org-cloudbees-dragan/traditional-ha/README.md

 * Optional: Add a CloudBees Wildcard License to avoid the license screen.
   * If you don't have a license now ignore these sub steps, you can request a trial license later in the Operations Center welcome screen
   * If you have a CloudBees wildcard license, create the following files and add the licence certificate and key there
-    * `mkdir secrets`
+  *
+     ```
+      mkdir secrets
-    * `secrets/cb-wildcard-license.cert` # Add the license certificate
+      touch secrets/cb-wildcard-license.cert # Add the license certificate
-    * `secrets/cb-wildcard-license.key`  # Add the license key
+      touch secrets/cb-wildcard-license.key  # Add the license key
+    ```
   * CasC will read these files and apply for the license during the startup
 * Optional:
   * if you want to use your Browser on docker host, follow these instructions:  [Use your Browser on your docker host](#Option2_Use_your_browser_on_your_docker_host)
 * Run `up.sh`